Domkrats/DomkratsSDK/README.md

 ![alt text](https://media.discordapp.net/attachments/991794318220210258/996744531527610418/SDK_Panel_Banner.png)

-#### A basic modified VRChat SDK with download links to a variety of plugins and shaders.
+### A basic modified VRChat SDK with download links to a variety of plugins and shaders for free.
 In the future it will feature a variety of totally legally obtained furry models as well as more general features.